San Jose Chamber of Commerce

-The San Jose Chamber of Commerce (abbreviated SJCC), formerly known as the Silicon Valley Organization, is a chamber of commerce representing business interests in San Jose, California.
+The San Jose Chamber of Commerce is a chamber of commerce representing business interests in the Greater San Jose, California Area.
 It is the largest chamber of commerce in the Silicon Valley region.
 Founded in 1886, the chamber has played a role in the development of the local economy and politics.

 History

 19th century

 The San Jose Chamber of Commerce was founded in 1886 as the Santa Clara Valley Board of Trade.
 In 1900, it briefly became the Santa Clara Valley Improvement Association before changing its name to the San Jose Chamber of Commerce the following year.